1.1 These guidelines provide staff with further information about:

 (c) other necessary actions associated with the violence.

-Staff may also use their accumulated sick leave to attend to necessary related matters.
+Staff may also use their accumulated recreation, long service or sick leave to attend to necessary related matters.

-More information on domestic and family violence and available support measures can be accessed by staff on MyUSC (login required).
+More information on domestic and family violence and available support measures can be accessed by staff on MyUniSC (staff login required).

-Staff who are members of the Defence Reserve Forces are entitled to leave on full pay for the purposes of attending annual training camp of up to 16 days duration or up to 18 days where certified by the relevant commanding officer.
+Staff who are members of the Defence Force Reserves are entitled to leave on full pay for the purposes of attending annual training camp of up to 16 days duration or up to 18 days where certified by the relevant commanding officer.

 A staff member who is required to attend a Court for the purpose of jury service will be entitled to paid leave for the duration of such attendance.
 Any fees paid to a staff member by reason of leave to attend jury service will be payable to the University.
 Casual staff are entitled to unpaid leave for the purposes of jury service.

 Full-time staff selected as national competitors, officials or umpires/referees to participate in major international and national sporting competitions may be granted five days leave on full pay each year.
 Fractional staff are entitled on a proportionate basis.

-Where a staff member is prevented from traveling from their usual place of residence to attend duty as a result of floods, cyclonic disturbances, bushfires or earthquakes, three days paid leave per year may be granted.
+Where a staff member is prevented from travelling from their usual place of residence to attend duty as a result of floods, cyclonic disturbances, bushfires or earthquakes, three days paid leave per year may be granted.
 Where a staff member is required to return home to ensure their own safety, protection of their family or property, or availability of transport facilities which may later be disrupted or discontinued because of weather conditions, paid leave for the remainder of the day may be granted.